-It's best described as a videogame adaptation of both the In-Universe Dungeon Dice Monsters game created by Duke Devlin/Ryuji Otogi in the original series and the real life board game.
-Thus, the gameplay is based entirely around playing the original series characters in various Dungeon Dice Monsters tournaments.
+The gameplay is based entirely around playing the original series characters in various Dungeon Dice Monsters tournaments, with many manga-only characters appearing and everyone having their personalities from the manga.
 Similar to past games, the only way to unlock higher tiered tournaments and opponents is to win every tournament in the currently unlock tier first.

 This game provides examples of

 - Artificial Stupidity: The AI will have no problem walking their monsters into any hazards they set up turns earlier, even if they lose said monster over it, such as running them into their own Explosive Disc.

 - Level 3 and 4 Dice usually offer the strongest monsters and items in terms of stats and ability.
 The higher level a Dice is however, the less Summon Crests on the Die.
 This makes it harder to summon Level 3 and especially level 4 monsters or items compared to the weaker Dice.